-The Virginia legal Age of Consent for sexual contact is 18 years old.
-There are a total of eleven states have set their age of consent at 18 years old, the highest legal age of consent in any state.
+A total of eleven states, including VA, have set their age of consent at 18 years old, which is the highest legal age of consent in any state.

 A close in age exception to the Virginia legal age of consent allows teenagers aged 15, 16 and 17 to engage in sexual acts, but only with a partner younger than 18.
 Consensual sex where one partner is 15, 16 or 17 and the other is over 18 is a class 1 misdemeanor.

 Virginia has a close-in-age exemption, also known as a "Romeo and Juliet law", to the legal age of consent.
 This provision allows partners who are close in age, or both under the Virginia age of consent, to engage in consensual sex without fear of prosecution under Virginia age of consent regulations.
 For more information, read about close-in-age exemptions.

 The Age of Consent is the age at which a person is deemed by Virginia law to be capable of consenting to, and engaging in, sexual acts.
 Anyone who engages in sexual activity of any type with a partner under the applicable Age of Consent is breaking the law and can be charged with crimes ranging from a misdemeanor to a felony (statutory rape) depending on the jurisdiction in which they are prosecuted.
 Virginia's specific laws on the Age of Consent can be found above.

 What happens if I violate the Virginia Age of Consent?